What to do before contacting a designer

 - Find your tagline

 A sentence that describes what you do, who your dream clients are and how you help them.
-Your business name doesn't always reflect this.
+Your business name doesn't always reflect this, so here is your change to answer this.

 - Create an elevator pitch